rickyzonzon/Creed-bot/README.md

 Creed bot, named after Creed Bratton from <i>The Office</i>, Creed is an enhanced ai chat bot with virtual assistant capabilities and simulated emotions.
 Neural net model created with Pytorch using a relu activation function and 2 hidden layers.

-#### Motivation
-Initially I wanted to build a simple chat bot, but after a while I decided I wanted to try to make it a bit more interesting.

 #### Screenshots
 ![Image of Yaktocat](Screenshot_1.png)